-Looking ahead, SCCC focuses on five strategic priorities that are essential to advancing its mission, sustaining its impact and using available resources to impact the community:
+Looking ahead, SCCC focuses on five strategic priorities that are essential to advancing its mission, sustaining its impact and using available resources to change and empower the community:

-- 1. Program
+- 1. Clinical Programs

-- 2. Infrastructure
+- 2. Financial sustainability

-- 3. Financial sustainability
+- 3. Infrastructure

-- 4. Decision making and governance
+- 4. Governance

 - 5. Communications

-The five priorities are inter-related with the Board and staff responsible for all priorities.
-Each priority is addressed in turn, with a series of goals that are the best opportunities at this time to advance the chosen priority.
-Staff will lead operational planning through which the goals are developed with timelines, leadership responsibility, and milestones.
-As a living document, this plan will evolve over time, articulating new goals as conditions and opportunities change.
+Each strategic priority has goals meant to advance that priority.
+Since the five priorities are inter-related, board and staff share responsibility for meeting both the goals and addressing their interrelationship.
+Staff will lead the operational planning for the advancement of the goals with the development of timelines, identification of leadership responsibility and establishing milestones.
+As a living document, these goals and operational plans will evolve, articulating new goals and plans as conditions and opportunities change.